 Our prosthetists are experienced in using a wide range of knee joints and we are manufacturer certified to fit high end components including, C-leg and VGK Knee joints.

-As with the prosthetic knee, the prosthetic foot chosen will be based on your weight, activity level and specific needs.
-They vary in their capabilities depending on levels of activity.
-Some are activity specific such as running blades, they are designed specifically for walking and not for day to day walking due to their energy return capabilities.
+The prosthetic foot chosen will be based on your weight, activity level and specific needs.
+There are a wide variety of feet available and options will be discussed with you in detail ensuring we match your foot to your needs.
+Prosthetic feet vary in their capabilities depending on the level of activity they are selected for.
+Some are activity specific such as running blades, they are designed specifically for running and not for day to day walking due to their energy return capabilities.
 They are designed for you to put a lot of weight/energy into the foot for it to release energy to propel you forward, as you can imagine, not ideal for day to day walking.
 The same could be said for an entry level foot, its purpose is to facilitate a smooth roll over while walking and provide a broad base of stability.
-Trying to run with this type of foot will lead to it failing and causing pain or discomfort to your residual limb.
+Trying to run with this type of foot will lead to it failing and can cause pain or discomfort to your residual limb.

 This is determined by the shape and size of your residual limb as well as the intended use of the prosthesis.
 Some prosthetic users like to have the components of their prosthesis exposed, others a High Definition silicone cover to match their sound limb.
 The decision is yours and again this is something that needs to be discussed with your prosthesis so they can advise on what is possible and what isn’t.
 Setting expectations in this regard is extremely important.